Gerry O'Hara

-Gerald O'Hara (1 October 1924 – 9 January 2023) was a British film and television director.
+Gerald O'Hara (1 October 1924 – 9 January 2023) was a British film and television writer and director.

 Life and career

 O'Hara was born in Boston, Lincolnshire on 1 October 1924, to James O'Hara, a bookmaker, and Jeannie O’Hara (née Beamont).

-O'Hara was an assistant director on Laurence Olivier's film,

-Richard III; the Carol Reed film, Our Man in Havana and the Academy Award-winning Tom Jones.

-O'Hara's directorial debut was the 1963 cautionary tale That Kind of Girl, about the dangers of contracting venereal disease.
-During the 1960s, he directed episodes of The Avengers and a film based on a Van Der Valk novel by Nicolas Freeling, Amsterdam Affair.
+In the 1940s and 1950s he had an active and varied career as an assistant director for dozens of British films including Richard III (1955), Our Man in Havana (1959) and Tom Jones (1963).

-O'Hara directed The Brute, an early exploration of domestic violence, criticised for its exploitative elements.

-O'Hara directed and wrote the screenplay for the 1979 film,
+His directorial debut was That Kind of Girl (1963).
+He later directed episodes of The Avengers, and the films Amsterdam Affair (1968) and The Brute (1977), the latter an exploration of domestic violence criticised for its exploitative elements.
+He also directed The Bitch (1979), for which he wrote the screenplay.

-The Bitch, an adaptation of the Jackie Collins novel.

 Later television credits include directing and writing episodes of The Professionals, script editor for the ITV series C.A.T.S.
-Eyes and directing an episode of Press Gang.
+Eyes and directing an episode of the children's comedy drama Press Gang.

+In 2011 he published a Sherlock Holmes pastiche novel, Sherlock Holmes and The Affair in Transylvania.

 O'Hara died on 9 January 2023, at the age of 98.
 He was survived by his third wife, Penny.